MattHatwey/Manemo/flame.md

 I was once sent to heaven because I was considered a 'mistake'.
 I did not want to leave Pink and Snow alone.
 I had kept all of these secrets with them, so I sent a new Manemo named Obsidian.
 He can hear my voice, he can feel the pain that I feel, but I could also hear his voice, and his pain.
 We had a connection.
 Pink liked Obsidian, and so did Snow.

+Soon I was sent back to the crystal tower.
+Luckily, Obsidian hadn't replaced me.
+Now Pink and Obsidian were married.
+Snow had me and Obsidian and Kiwi and Calipi now.

 Gender: ♀

 Type: B